 We never should've done this with the former Soviet Union or China, we shouldn't be doing it with North Korea, and we shouldn't even think of doing it with Cuba.
 Even exporting basic nourishment and medical supplies is a shot in the dark.
 We have no way of knowing if the intended recipients will actually get either staple since communist governments also control distribution of supplies.

 Apparently, Judy Mann forgot all of this when she wrote her article.
 She also forgot the thousands of families who were executed by Fidel Castro as he came to power, and the grief of their relatives who now live in this country.
 The fact that Cuban political dissidents are routinely arrested was forgotten as well as the fact that the Cuban territory serves as transshipment zone for cocaine bound for the US and Europe.
+One wonders what to infer from such forgetfulness.
+Is Judy Mann a fan of Fidel Castro and therefore a communist sympathizer?
+Or is she nothing more than a sloppy journalist.
+Whatever the case may be, it is evident Ms. Mann thinks Cuba isn't really that bad of a place to live.

 In the July 10 issue of the New Yorker, Tracy Kidder profiles Dr. Paul Farmer as he travels the world bringing medical care and knowledge to those who most need it.
 Judy Mann quoted Tracy Kidder as saying, "Cuba's life expectancy is among the highest in the world; malaria, dengue fever, tuberculosis and AIDS are rare; Cuba has more doctors per capita than any other country and more than twice as many per capita as the United States; Cuba has trained doctors from all over Latin America, for free, sending nearly 1,000 to Haiti alone."